Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Pura Batu Medawu and Pura Batu Mas Kuning

-Two more important Hindu temple on Nusa Penida, those are situated close to each other on the eastern end of the northern main road.
+Two more important Hindu temples are on Nusa Penida, situated close to each other at the eastern end of the northern main road.

 The fish was believed to be cursed since most of the seaweed crops went to waste that year.
-So the temple was built to avert the curse (or at least that’s what I was able to figure out by google-translating this page).
+So the temple was built to avert the curse.

 Pura Dalem Ped